Leah-Grace/IndependentProviderRegistry/README.md

 # Independent Provider Personal Care Aide Registry

+This application leverages the Mongo DB, Express and Node to provide endpoints that prototype a registry for Personal Care Aides to be selected by participants in the Independent Provider program.
+This application was prototyped as part of the Independent Provider Program developed by the Executive Office of Health and Human Services.
+The program provides a more cost-effective means of personal care for elders, and members of the disability community who otherwise would resort to institutionalized care.

 This registry will provide a database of trained Personal Care Aides (PCA's) that are available for hire by consumers participating in the Independent Provider (IP) Model.

 - June 21 - Initialized application and installed packages: